Curiosity Shop

-Curiosity Shop is an American children's educational television program produced by ABC.
-The show was executive produced by veteran Looney Tunes director/animator Chuck Jones, sponsored by the Kellogg's cereal company and created as a commercial rival to the successful public television series Sesame Street.
+Curiosity Shop is an American preschool children's educational television program produced by ABC.
+The show was executive produced by Chuck Jones, sponsored by the Kellogg's cereal company and created as a commercial rival to the public television series Sesame Street.
 Curiosity Shop was broadcast from September 11, 1971 to September 2, 1973.

 The program featured three inquisitive children (two boys and a girl) who each week visited a shop populated with various puppets and gadgets, discovering interesting things about science, nature and history.
 Each hour-long show covered a specific theme: clothing, music, dance, weather, the five senses, space, time, rules, flight, dolls, etc.

 Production

 After NET (soon to become PBS) premiered Sesame Street in November 1969, the show proved to be successful and gained high ratings; its success gained attention from Michael Eisner, ABC’s Vice President.
 He asked animator Chuck Jones to create a series to rival its success and be the executive producer.
 Kellogg’s signed on to be the show’s sponsor.
 Unlike Sesame Street, the show is geared more towards young adolescents.

 Jones and Eisner tapped puppeteer Bob Baker (cofounder of the Bob Baker Marionette Theater) to create the show’s puppets and its setting.
 Baker was reluctant at first, though he later agreed.

-Noted screenwriter Irving Phillips provided some scripts and animation art, including an animation of his long-running syndicated comic strip The Strange World of Mr. Mum.
-Animations of Mell Lazarus's comic strip Miss Peach, Johnny Hart's comic strip The Wizard Of Id, Virgil Partch's cartoon Big George and Hank Ketcham's Dennis the Menace were also presented on the show.
-Abraham "Abe" Levitow animated most of these short segments.
+Irving Phillips provided some scripts and animation art, including an animation of his syndicated comic strip The Strange World of Mr. Mum.
+Animations of Mell Lazarus's comic strip Miss Peach, Johnny Hart's comic strip The Wizard of Id, Virgil Partch's cartoon Big George and Hank Ketcham's Dennis the Menace were also presented on the show.
+Abe Levitow animated most of these short segments.
 Ray Bradbury is also credited as one of the show's writers.

-Academy Award-winning composer Henry Mancini created the bossa nova theme music for the show's title sequence (animated by Jones).
+Henry Mancini created the bossa nova theme music for the show's title sequence (animated by Jones).
 Dean Elliott wrote additional music for the show.

-At the end of the shows run, all of the tapes were destroyed, with only two episodes surviving in the hands of private collectors and performers.

-Cast and Characters
+Cast and characters

 John Levin and Kerry McLane played Gerard and Ralph, the two boys.
 Alternating in the girl's role were Pamelyn Ferdin as Pam and Jerelyn Fields as Cindy.

-Barbara Minkus made a regular appearance as Gittle, a witch who magically appeared whenever someone said a phrase that included "which."
+Barbara Minkus made a regular appearance as Gittle, a witch who magically appeared whenever someone said a phrase that included "which".

 Chuck Jones contributed two new animated characters to the show: